You will be logged-out on changing the country.

 There have been winemaking advancements over the past 145 years, and there are several significant upgrades that are still in place today.
 In 1977, Beringer began fermenting Chardonnay and Cabernet in French oak barrels.
 Beginning with Bob Steinhauer, vineyard manager in 1979, we began a legendary partnership with our growing operation.
 Continuing its pattern for being a pioneer, in 1989 Beringer launched the first formal research and sensory evaluation program.
 Expanding vineyard sourcing to the Central Coast in 2012 also broadened Beringer's portfolio.

-2015 - The Significance of Beringer's 8 Winemakers
+2021 - The Significance of Beringer's Nine Winemakers

-Like its investments in innovations, Beringer has invested deeply in its winemakers, with an average tenure of almost 18 years per winemaker.
+Like its investments in innovations, Beringer has invested deeply in its winemakers, with an average tenure of almost 16 years per winemaker.
 In 1971, Myron Nightingale joined Beringer as the 5th winemaker.
 He developed a special French Sauternes-style wine called, aptly, Nightingale, which is still made and bottled at the winery today.
 Ed Sbragia joined Myron as assistant winemaker.
 Together, they launched the Private Reserve collection, using specifically selected Cabernet and Chardonnay grapes.
 Ed, of course, then got promoted to winemaker in 1984.
 Laurie Hook became the 7th winemaker in 2000, with Ed staying on as Winemaker Emeritus.
-Finally, in 2015, Jacob Beringer's great, great grandson, Mark Beringer, came "home" to Beringer as our Chief Winemaker, with Laurie Hook staying on as Winemaker Emeritus.
+In 2015, Jacob Beringer's great, great grandson, Mark Beringer, joined the team as our Chief Winemaker, with Laurie Hook staying on as Winemaker Emeritus.
+Finally, in 2021, after six years working side-by-side with Mark, Ryan Rech took the reins as Chief Winemaker.